Max-Derner/python-lessons/Lesson_00/04_input_output.md

 Where the underscore is the cursor (i.e. it's always inline with the prompt unless you start passing line breaks).

 # File
-We only have the one function `open()` but it should always be used in what's called a "context manager" which we'll do a deep dive on later.
+We've got the function `open()` but it should always be used in what's called a "context manager" (we'll do a deep dive context managers in a later lesson).
 So say you're reading a file called `text.txt`, you do it like this:
 ```
 with open("text.txt", mode='r') as f:  # here f represents the file io stream